 Neem oil is the natural extract of Azadirachta indica, produced by cold-pressing parts of the plant, especially the leaves and seeds.

-Raw neem oil contains five insecticidal chemicals, chief of which is Azadirachtin.
+Raw neem oil from the neem tree contains five insecticidal chemicals, the chief of which is Azadirachtin.

 Azadirachtin has a chemical composition similar to insect hormones and damages when ingested through several possible effects.

-It can prevent nymphs from reaching the next instar, effectively causing them to die without ever achieving adulthood.
+It can prevent thrips larvae or nymphs from reaching the next instar, effectively causing them to die without ever achieving adulthood.

 In adults, it can cause infertility, and in many species, it will also cause a loss of appetite, which results in the insect starving itself.

-When the Azadirachtin is removed for use in commercial pesticides, the resulting clarified hydrophobic neem oil turns into a topical killer.
+When the Azadirachtin is removed for use in commercial pesticides, the resulting clarified hydrophobic neem oil will kill thrips.

-These forms of neem insecticidal soaps clogs the airways of insects it comes in contact with, causing them to suffocate.
+These forms of neem insecticidal soaps clog the airways of insects, causing them to suffocate.

 The Risks of Treating Flower Blooms